ryandash/Convert-and-Move-Anime/README.md

 [Anime Folder]
 	[Season]
 		[anime mkv file]
-#### Remove:
-  - underlines between words
-  - everything between round and square brackets e.g. (stuff to remove) and [stuff to remove]
-  - dashes between words that are not between anime name and episode number
-  - whitespaces at beginning and end of filename
-     ##### goal is to have ([anime name] [season] - [episode number]) as the final result
  #### Extract:
-  - filename without number for folder name
+  - anime's name without season number for folder name
-  - season number for subfolder season
+  - season number for season subfolder
+  - subtitles
 -----------------------------------------------

 ## Scripts can be simplified and improved but should work as is for common downloaded anime episodes **WITH** changes to directory information.
-Suggestions on how to improve the scripts are welcome and appreciated but I will not be keeping an eye on this repository so do not expect any response to suggestions.
+Suggestions on how to improve the scripts are welcome and appreciated but I rarely visit this repository so do not expect any quick responses.
 -----------------------------------------------

 ## Things to Download: